codebuddies/codebuddies/contributing.md

   `git checkout -b fix/issue-29-limit-140-characters`

-Please remember to include the issue number in the name of the branch.
+Please remember to include the issue number in the name of the branch and reference you pull request.

 ![screenshot of typing git checkout -b fix/issue-29-limit-140-characters](http://codebuddies.org/images/contributing-screenshot2.jpg)